-Recycling in Space: Waste Handling in a Microgravity Environment (expired)
+Recycling in Space: Waste Handling in a Microgravity Environment (closed)

 On Earth, recycling technologies can utilize gravity to move waste when converting it to new materials or constituent molecules.
 In a microgravity environment, however, technology is the only way to transfer the waste for processing.
 The aim of this Challenge is to identify receptacle and feeder mechanisms suitable for a microgravity environment that can deliver mission waste for decomposition.